Payment of Child Support

 If child support is order and the parent does not pay, an arrearage of child support begins and will grow with each non-payment.
 There are numerous ways to enforce payment of support.

-In Cases where the support arrearage increases beyond $5,000, additional problems for non-paying parents arise.
+In cases where the support arrearage increases beyond $5,000, additional problems for non-paying parents arise.
 In these cases, once the $5,000 threshold is reached, the non-paying parent is subject to Felony Charges for nonpayment of child support.
 This will not only put a felony on the non-paying parent’s record, but it can potentially result in extended jail time or prison.

 It is important to know, that child support is not retroactively modifiable.
 Once support is ordered, if not paid, the unpaid amount cannot be changed or modified.
 More specifically, suppose there is a $2,000 arrearage for the paying parent because the parties reconciled and began living together again, so there was no need to pay support.
-If the paying parent did not file a motion to modify support, the court cannot later on, order that amount forgiven (there are limited exceptions to this).
+If the paying parent did not file a motion to modify support, the court cannot later on, order that amount to be forgiven (there are limited exceptions to this).
 It will remain as an arrearage until paid.

 Our Child Support attorneys can guide you through the entire support process and counsel you if you are seeking support, seeking to reduce support, or have an arrearage you need cleared for good cause.